mrandal/unhook-for-reddit/README.md

 - **Navigation Handling**: Prevents flickering during page navigation
 - **Settings Persistence**: Uses browser.storage.sync for cross-device sync

-## Contributing

-Found a bug or have a feature request?
-Please use our [feedback form](https://forms.gle/wB7BN8a7Be9aJTRq7).

 ## License

 This project is open source and available under the MIT License.